wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 - *Elektron-SDK folder*: contains the Elektron SDK [C++](https://developers.refinitiv.com/elektron/elektron-sdk-cc) and [Java](https://developers.refinitiv.com/elektron/elektron-sdk-java) examples for ERT in Cloud's RSSL connection.
 - *WebsocketAPI folder*: contains the Elektron WebSocket API examples in Python, Java and C# languages for ERT in Cloud's WebSocket connection.

-Each sub folder contain *README.md* file which give you full description regarding the API, examples and how to run examples.
+Each sub folder contain *README.md* file which give you a full description regarding the examples detail and how to run examples.

 This Quick Start is focusing on the Pyton's market_price_edpgw_service_discovery.py application.
 The market_price_edpgw_service_discovery.py file is an example Python application that sends the HTTP request to the EDP Gateway with the specified username and password for authentication, then it receives an authentication token to sends the HTTP request to EDP Streming Service Discovery to get associcate ERT in Cloud endpoint, then it login and consumes real-time streaming quote data from ERT in Cloud via the [Elektron WebSocket API](https://developers.refinitiv.com/elektron/websocket-api).

-*Note:* This Thomson Reuters based AMI machined already installed all Python required libraries.
+*Note:* This Refinitiv based AMI machined already installed all Python required libraries for users.

 ## <a id="run_instance"></a>How to run ERT in Cloud demo application from your existing VM or Local machine

 For Development purpose, you can connects to ERT in Cloud from your existing VM, Cloud VM or your local machine.
-The ERT in Cloud Quick Start example application is available for download at [Thomson Reuters Developer Community: Elektron WebSocket API download page](https://developers.refinitiv.com/elektron/websocket-api/downloads).
-The ERT in Cloud Quick Start example application contains the same Python, Java, C# examples and README.txt files as same as in Thomson Reuters AMI.
+The ERT in Cloud Quick Start example application is available for download at [Refinitiv Developer Community: Elektron WebSocket API download page](https://developers.refinitiv.com/elektron/websocket-api/downloads).
+The ERT in Cloud Quick Start example application contains the same Python, Java, C# examples and README.txt files as same as in Refinitiv AMI.

 The Python example has been qualified with Python versions 2.7.14 and 3.6.7.
 You need to install the following required Python libraries via the ```pip install``` command in your environment before running the example:
 - [requests](https://pypi.org/project/requests/) library.